Our Picks for Cool Air BnB Vacation Rentals in Hot Springs

 Floating the rivers are also fun (Ouachita and Buffalo are favorites).

 Lake Hamilton is in Hot Springs but much busier and not as beautiful as Lake Ouachita which is in a national forest.

-Check out these Cabins and Places to Stay around Hot Springs with Air BnB
+Cabins and Places to stay around Hot Springs

 Things to do in Hot Springs

 - The Mid America Science Museum – one of the best Children’s museums around

 - Garvin Garden and The Anthony Chapel